Advanced Options

 Advanced HTTP tunnel options and related TLS settings.

 Most HTTP tunnels work well with the defaults: the engine exposes an HTTP endpoint and forwards upstream requests to a local HTTP server over http/1.1.
-Advanced options become relevant when the upstream service requires a specific HTTP version, when upstream TLS is required, or when edge authentication is combined with service-specific behavior.
+Advanced options become relevant when the upstream service requires a specific HTTP version or when upstream TLS is required.

 Upstream HTTP version

 The upstream HTTP version can be set to http/1.1, h2c, or h3.
-When no upstream version is configured and upstream TLS is disabled, the engine defaults to http/1.1.
+When no upstream version is set and upstream TLS is disabled, the engine defaults to http/1.1.

 In the CLI, the upstream version is configured with --http-version.